RemonComputer/deep-learning-course-project-shared/README.md

 # Restricting the Training Data
 - The Training Data has been restricted using the script in "Filtering Training Data" folder.
-- To modify the filtering modify the "file main.py" but you will find the filtered training data at: https://drive.google.com/open?id=10K3UcGn0WhDaXdTdiKx4QhQIeXBd-5RF
+- To modify the filtering modify the file "main.py" but you will find the filtered training data at: https://drive.google.com/open?id=10K3UcGn0WhDaXdTdiKx4QhQIeXBd-5RF

 # How to work with colab with Julia
-- see "Hacking Google Colab For Julia" Folder
+- see "Hacking Google Colab For Julia" Folder.

-# To do
+# Starter Project
-- Make an initialization notebook that install julia and download the shared dataset
+- see "Starter Project" Folder.
+- This is the starting point for your project.